Saranraj-k/Agentic_Nutritionist/README.md

 - **YAML** 📄: Used for agent and task configuration, enabling no-code/low-code extensibility.
 - **Gradio** 🚀: For UI.
 - **Other AI/ML Libraries**: Such as `transformers`, `PIL` for image processing, and `pydantic` for data validation.
-- **Docker** 🐳: For containerized deployment.
-- _Add any other tools/libraries specific to your implementation here!_

 ---